-If you purchase a tortoise during the autumn or winter months, you will need to either build or purchase suitable indoor housing, see Complete Packages.
+If you purchase a tortoise during the autumn or winter months, you will need to either build or purchase suitable indoor housing, view Complete Set Up Packages on our Homepage.
 Suitable lighting including UVB and heating will be essential.
-Without the correct strength UVB lighting, (5%) for the above three species, tortoises are not able to absorb the Vitamin D3.
+Without the correct strength UVB lighting, (6%) for the above three species, tortoises are not able to absorb the Vitamin D3.
 This will lead to an irreversible condition known as Metabolic Bone Disease (MBD).

-We will provide you with the appropriate written Care Information, for the tortoise you choose to buy, when we deliver your order.
+We will provide you with the appropriate written Care Information, for the tortoise you choose to buy, when your tortoise is delivered.

 Currently both Hermanns and the Mediterranean Spur thigh are protected Annex A species.
-This means that when you buy them they must already be microchipped and must be accompanied by an ‘article 10’ certificate.
-This document is commonly referred to as a license.
-It is only issued for specimens that have been microchiped, (over 60 mm in plastron length measured on bottom of shell) and can therefore be individually identified.
+This means that when you buy them they must already be microchipped and must be accompanied by an ‘Article 10’ certificate.
+This document is commonly, incorrectly referred to as a license.
+A Specimen specific Article 10 Certificate, is only issued for specimens that have been microchiped.

-The most common garden tortoise the Horsfield tortoise Annex B, does not currently require microchipping or an ‘article 10’ certificate.
-Leopard tortoises are not currently classed as endangered, so no microchipping or ‘article 10’ certificates currently apply to this species.
+The most common garden tortoise the Horsfield tortoise Annex B, does not currently require microchipping or an ‘Article 10’ certificate.
+Leopard tortoises are also not currently classed as endangered, so no microchipping or ‘Article 10’ certificates currently apply to this species.